praneethmodulla/leetcode/README.md

 # leetcode
-This repository contains solutions for Leetcode.
+This repository contains solutions for Leetcode problems solved by me.